 In this experiment, we will be observing an endothermic process, which is a reaction when the system absorbs energy from its surroundings in the form of heat.
 (The opposite would be an exothermic process which would be a … Keep Reading!!!

 This is a great moisturizing body scrub for dry skin.
 The banana contains Vitamin C and B6 and a large amount of antioxidants and manganese.
-The sugar helps remove old skin cells, the coconut oil and coconut butter work as moisturizers and are antimicrobial, the Shea butter provides vitamin A, and the apricot kernel oil also provides vitamin A as well as vitamin E and C.… Keep Reading!!!
+The sugar helps remove old skin cells, the coconut oil and coconut butter work as moisturizers and are antimicrobial, the Shea butter provides vitamin A, and the apricot kernel oil also provides vitamin A as well as vitamin E and C. If you are looking for ideal products to get your skin … Keep Reading!!!

 The boys love this tea during chilly afternoons, or during our spa and yoga nights.